-User actions S Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not access online content (including apps, games, sites) to make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse imagery Child sexual abuse/exploitation/grooming Terrorism Encouraging or assisting suicide Offences relating to sexual images i.e., revenge and extreme pornography Incitement to and threats of violence Hate crime Public order offences - harassment and stalking Drug-related offences Weapons / firearms offences Fraud and financial crime including money laundering N.B.
-Schools should refer to guidance about dealing with self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges X Users shall not undertake activities that might be classed as cyber-crime under Using another individual's username or ID and password to access data, a program, or parts of a system that the user is not authorised to access (even if the initial access is authorised) х the Computer Misuse Act (1990) Gaining unauthorised access to school networks, data and files, through the use of computers/devices Creating or propagating computer viruses or other harmful files Revealing or publicising confidential or proprietary information (e.g., financial / personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) N.B.
+User action S Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not access online content (including apps, games, sites) to make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Any illegal activity for example: Child sexual abuse imagery Child sexual abuse/exploitation/grooming Terrorism Encouraging or assisting suicide Offences relating to sexual images i.e., revenge and extreme pornography Incitement to and threats of violence Hate crime Public order offences - harassment and stalking Drug-related offences Weapons / firearms offences Fraud and financial crime including money laundering N.B.
+Schools should refer to guidance about dealing with self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges x Users shall not undertake activities that might be classed as cyber-crime under Using another individual's username or ID and password to access data, a program, or parts of a system that the user is not authorised to access (even if the initial access is authorised) x the Computer Gaining unauthorised access to school Misuse Act (1990) networks, data and files, through the use of computers/devices • Creating or propagating computer viruses or other harmful files • Revealing or publicising confidential or proprietary information (e.g., financial / personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) N.B.
 Schools will need to decide whether these should be dealt with internally or by the police.
 Serious or repeat offences should be reported to the police.
-The National Crime Agency has a remit to prevent learners becoming involved in cybercrime and harness their activity in positive waysfurther information here Users shall not undertake Accessing inappropriate material/activities online in a school setting including pornography, activities that are gambling, drugs.
-(Informed by the school's Х not illegal but are filtering practices and/or AUAs) classed as unacceptable in school policies: Promotion of any kind of discrimination Х Х Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering/monitoring х Х or other safeguards employed by the school Infringing copyright Х Х Unfair usage (downloading/uploading large files that hinders others in their use of the internet) Х Х Any other information which may be offensive to others or breaches the integrity of the ethos of the Х V school or brings the school into disrepute Х
+The National Crime Agency has a remit to prevent learners becoming involved in cyber- crime and harness their activity in positive ways- further information here Users shall not Accessing inappropriate material/activities online undertake in a school setting including pornography, V activities that are gambling, drugs.
+(Informed by the school's Х not illegal but are filtering practices and/or AUAs) classed as unacceptable in Promotion of any kind of discrimination Х х school policies: Using school systems to run a private business Х Using school systems to run a private business ^ Using systems, applications, websites or other mechanisms that bypass the filtering/monitoring Х x or other safeguards employed by the school ~ Infringing copyright Х Х Unfair usage (downloading/uploading large files that hinders others in their use of the internet) Х Х Any other information which may be offensive to others or breaches the integrity of the ethos of the Х х school or brings the school into disrepute